 Online Class Period on Writing Reports

-Our tutorial on writing reports was developed to put engineering and science students in position to succeed in their report assignments for engineering and science courses.
-This tutorial targets students in technical courses such as engineering design or chemistry laboratory.
+Our self-study guide on writing reports was developed to put engineering and science students in position to succeed in their report assignments for engineering and science courses.
+This guide targets students in technical courses such as engineering design or chemistry laboratory.
 For such students, instructors often have only one class period to devote to the writing of reports.
-To be efficient, the class period focuses on the most important differences between scientific writing (which many such students have not yet formally studied) and general writing (for which the students have taken several courses in their education).
-Note that this website uses scientific writing, engineering writing, and technical writing as interchangeable terms.
+To be efficient, the class period should focus on the most important differences between scientific writing (which many such students have not yet formally studied) and general writing (for which the students have taken several courses in their education).
+Note that this guide uses scientific writing, engineering writing, and technical writing as interchangeable terms.
 Although the guide was developed at Penn State and Virginia Tech, students and faculty from all institutions are welcome to use and assign the content.

 For the online class period, students should do the following:

-If a live class period or zoom class period is available, you might consider using the following instructor slides, which pose and answer questions from the tutorial.
+If a live class period or zoom class period is available, you might consider using the following instructor slides, which pose and answer questions from the badge class.
 When I show these slides, I call on specific students to answer the easier questions (the ones directly discussed in the tutorial).
 For the more difficult questions, I pose the questions to the class.
 For "yes or no" or multiple choice questions, I have students raise their hands.
 Another possibility is to create a Kahoot so that you can have record for the answers given by all students.

 Leonhard Center, College of Engineering, Penn State

 Michael Alley, Teaching Professor, College of Engineering, Penn State